 Next are the vowels.
 The multiple sounds are not taught soon enough in most methods.
 Vowels are taught in the order of the frequency of their use in words as shown in the sample words.
 Third sound of i and the fourth sounds of a, o and u are needed early for both spelling and reading of simple words.
-Note: y takes the place of i for spelling and is used both as a vowel and a consonant a (at, ate, want, talk) e (end, we) i (it, final, radio) o (dot, open, do, cost) u (up, music, truly, put) y (myth, my, baby)
+Note: y takes the place of i for spelling and is used both as a vowel and a consonant a (at, ate, want, talk) e (end, we) i (it, final, radio) o (dot, open, do, cost) u (up, music, truly, put) y (myth, my, baby) These combinations are not consistently taught in most methods though they are needed for spelling.
+Very often the letter r has been taught as "er" and "ruh" which is incorrect.
+Spelling errors and students with poor phonemic awareness abilities are the result.
+Key words are taught with this group since it is the only way to designate the phonogram.

-1Anderson, R., et al, (1985) Becoming a Nation of Readers, Riggs Institute Press, White South Dakota [originally from Center for the Study of Reading, U or Illinois, Champaign er [the er of] (her) ir (first) ur (nurse) wor (works) ear (early) oa [the o of] boat, oe (toe)
+er [the er of] (her) ir (first) ur (nurse) wor (works) ear (early) oa [the o of] boat, oe (toe)